Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Offers instant visibility into agent performance

-Think of a wallboard as the gateway to real-time metrics.
+Think of a wallboard as the gateway to real time information.
 Call center managers and supervisors can instantly check on call center performance and identify issues.

 By providing a holistic view of what’s happening day to day, senior staff can better facilitate rapid decision-making and responses.